Can you Drive to Prince Edward Island?

 You can also get here from the United States.
 Either follow I-95 through Maine then connect with the Trans-Canada Highway at Woodstock, or cross the border at Calais, Maine, and pick up New Brunswick Route 1.
 Then just head for the Confederation Bridge or the ferry port in Caribou.

-How long does it take to drive to Prince Edward Island?
+How long does it take to drive to PEI?

 Once you've arrived at the New Brunswick or Nova Scotia coast, then it's a relatively short drive or ferry ride to reach the island.
 The 13-kilometre drive across the Confederation Bridge only takes 10 minutes, so you'll be heading on to your final destination on the island in no time.